 Presented by James I. Bowie, PhD, Principal, Emblemetric

-This webinar will give designers a look at the big picture of logo design, providing an awareness of trends that is useful whether one wishes to emulate current trends or to buck them.
+This webinar gives designers a look at the big picture of logo design, providing an awareness of trends that is useful whether one wishes to emulate current trends or to buck them.

 About James Bowie